How to Deploy Smart Contracts With $0 Gas Using Testnets

 -d '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":1}'

-Can I use a hardware wallet on testnet?
+Can I use my real wallet on testnet?

 Do faucets rate-limit?